JeremyHub/Snake-Algorithms/README.md

 # How to play
-Run the snake.py file.
+Run the main.py file.
 It is setup to play games (visually) where the AI is controlling the snake.
 If you want to play the game for yourself, change the "running_type" variable to "human" rather than "ai".
-It will automatically create a debug file everytime you run the code (overwriting any previous log file).
-You can turn this off by changing the global variable at the top of the snake_ai.py file.

 # Results
 The algorithm is faily good.
 It is also fairly expensive to run, especially on large boards.